 The cliff is about 30 ft (10 m) high, formed of sand grains.
 With a hanging rope around the waist, a chisel and hammer, he carved figures all over the cliff.
 Wherever he looks, he sees figures coming out of the rock.

-Christ is the giant holding the celestial spheres, resembling to Atlas.
+Christ is the giant holding the celestial spheres.
 His gaze is directed down, at those who kneel in front of him.
 The meaning of His heart on a chalice is the love and sacrifice.

 The fire symbolizes His divine love for us and, same time, the earthly searing love of the artist.